Kapelianovych/fluss-web/README.md

 ): () => void;
 ```

-Appends an event listener for events whose type attribute value is type.
+Add an event listener to element.
 The listener argument sets the callback that will be invoked when the event is dispatched.

 `options.add` is options for native _addEventListener_ method and